Adapted from a book by Jack Ketchum, The Girl Next Door is one the harshest films that I have ever seen.

 Although the storyline undoubtedly features a Coming-of-Age narrative, the events that unfold on screen are so horrifically disturbing, that alongside sympathizing with the lead male protagonist (Daniel Manche) through whose eyes the story is being told, one is almost guaranteed to constantly feel a sense of anger, anguish and quite possibly disgust.

-This makes the film tough to watch and definitely unsuitable for very young audiences.
+This makes the film tough to watch and unsuitable for very young audiences.

 While not a typical first-love Coming-of-Age film, The Girl Next Door is a film about love – albeit a tragic one.
-People say true love is always tragic – which I can vouch for based on my real life experiences (as unorthodox as they might be).
-The Girl Next Door‘s narrative is a beautiful one – yet it is not easy at all to focus on higher ideals considering the excessive violence and cruelty on screen.
-The filmmakers have not spared viewers and many gruesome details are there to observe.
-Knowing that the film is based on a true story (Sylvia Likens) and that it’s not implausible that similar events are happening behind closed doors in an otherwise idyllically looking neighborhood, makes the story even more stomach turning.
+People say true love is always tragic – which I can vouch for based on my real-life experiences (as unorthodox as they might be).
+The Girl Next Door’s narrative is beautiful, yet it is not easy to focus on higher ideals considering the excessive violence and cruelty on screen.
+The filmmakers have not spared viewers, and many gruesome details are there to observe.
+Knowing that the film is based on a true story (Sylvia Likens) and that it’s not implausible that similar events are happening behind closed doors in an otherwise idyllically looking neighborhood makes the story even more stomach-turning.

-As disturbing as it is, I don’t hesitate to recommend the film.
+I don’t hesitate to recommend the film, as disturbing as it is.
 Just bear in mind its R rating.